Robert Cecil Palmer Secondary School: History

-Motto and Colours
+Motto and colours

 The school colours, navy blue and powder blue, were chosen in 1959 by the student council.
 The school's Greek motto, KUDOS, can be translated to "for valour" or "for honour" and it is a part of the school's crest designed by the first art department.

 Palmer Griffins

 The Griffin represents the Palmer family and is a part of the Palmer Family coat of arms.
 It is a mythological creature that is a hybrid of both lion and eagle.
 Griffins are a symbol of wisdom, strength, and loyalty.
 The Palmer Griffin name is often used for Palmer's athletic teams.

-Curriculum and Programs
+Curriculum and programs

-Robert Cecil Palmer Secondary School utilizes the full-year linear system.
-The school year is divided into 3 terms.
-Students take a minimum of 6 courses to a maximum of 8 courses for the full year; students attend four 75-minute classes on one day and another four different classes the next day.
-Each week is divided into a rotational basis.
+Palmer uses the semester system.
+The school year is divided into 2 semesters.
+Students take a minimum of 6 courses to a maximum of 8 courses for the full year; students attend four 75-minute classes and rotate the classes in the second half of the year/the second semester.
+Palmer also utilizes a new system established locally within the Richmond School District called "Personal Learning Time".
+During this period, the classes are shortened by 10–20 minutes, but in return there is a 5th "class"/block added to the time table.
+During Personal Learning Time students can work with peers on projects or see their instructors for additional support.